DKIM

 updated in RFC 8301 and RFC 8463.
 Most email providers, including Microsoft,

-make it relatively easy to set up DKIM for an organization.
+make setting up DKIM for an organization relatively easy.

 No comments: